Yuning-J/Transpondancer/README.md

 ```bash
 git clone https://github.com/Yuni0217/Transpondancer.git
 ```
 2. Create a virtual environment with Python 3.7.
-(For this step I will assume that you are able to create a virtual environment with `virtualenv` or `conda`, but in any case you can check an example [here](https://realpython.com/python-virtual-environments-a-primer/).)
+(For this step I will assume that you are able to create a virtual environment with `virtualenv`, but in any case you can check an example [here](https://realpython.com/python-virtual-environments-a-primer/).)

 3. Install requirements using `pip`:
 ```bash